-Editor's note: Looking for a GPS fleet tracking system for your business?
-Complete the questionnaire below to have our sister site BuyerZone connect you with vendors that can help.
+Editor's note: Looking for the right GPS fleet tracking system for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.

 This left considerable room for tampering and adjustment by the driver or trucking company.
 An ELD cannot be tampered with because it’s connected to the vehicle.
 This provides transparency between drivers, trucking companies and the government.
 It also ensures that safety remains a priority.